 Spin enthusiasts will find so many cool perks at the stylish Gold Coast and Old Town gyms, including the privilege of reserving a bike in advance.
 Flywheel offers stadium seating so that no student’s view of the instructor is obstructed.
 Contemporary music cranks in to energize students and the room flickers to dim so that students may concentrate on their rides.

 The 45- and 60-minute classes include light weight training as students continue to spin on their bikes.
 That’s pretty much unheard of.
 FlyBarre, a revolutionary form of body sculpting blending the best of yoga, dance, circuit training, Pilates and strength building, is only offered at the Old Town location.
-First-timers may ride for $15 for the first class if they create a “profile” on the website.
 The gyms provide complimentary spin shoes, towels, water and fruit.
 710 N. State St., 312-624-8485 and 1653 N. Wells St., 312-724-7554

 04 of 08